loganfsmyth/physics_sim/README.md

 There is still work to be done on the physics side of things, but the collision detection has been working flawlessly in my testing.

+# TODO

+* Get physics working properly for non-rotational cases
+* Implement proper rotation collisions with inertia
+* Allow for picking up objects and moving them around
+* Make adding new items easy.
+* The code works fine for a limited number of items, but there are piles and piles of optimizations that can be done to all parts of the algorithms
+* Clean up the C++ a bit.
+My C++ is a bit rusty, so I have been passing lots of things around by value instead of reference, so that will also slow things down.